aws-samples/aws-secure-environment-accelerator/docs/installation/customization-index.md

      - only deploys 2 AWS config rules w/SSM remediation
      - renamed log-archive (Logs), security (Audit) and operations (Ops) account names
 4. **Multi-Region sample configuration** [file](../../reference-artifacts/SAMPLE_CONFIGS/config.multi-region-example.json) (`config.multi-region-example.json`)
-   - This configuration file was created to represent a more advanced multi-region version of the Full PBMM configuration file from bullet 1 above.
+   - This configuration file was created to represent a more advanced multi-region version of the Full configuration file from bullet 1 above.
 This config:
      - adds a TGW in us-east-1, peered to the TGW in ca-central-1
      - adds TGW static routes, including several dummy sample static routes
      - adds a central Endpoint VPC in us-east-1 with us-east-1 endpoints configured